cgmcintyr/jumpdir/README.md

 }
 ```

+## Description

+Jumpdir is case insensitive and searches through your bookmarks and home folder for a directory whose name matches the provided search term (note: jumpdir prioritises bookmarks).
+Jumpdir will look for directories whose names match your search term and will return the directory with the shortest path.

+The initial `jumpdir search ...` of a home directory can be slow, however your home folder will be cached under `~/.jumpdir/.jdcache.json`, improving lookup times drastically.
+If jumpdir cannot find a matching bookmark or cached directory, it will search through your actual home directory and update the cache file.

 ## Useage

-Jumpdir is case insensitive and searches through your home folder for directories whose names directly match the provided search term.
-It will return the path to the first matching directory, so dealing with duplicate directories can be irksome.

-For example, using the following example home directory:
+Using the following example home directory:

 ```
 .